sourcegraph/about/blogposts/graphql-at-twitter.md

 <img alt="Ashworth-13" src="//images.contentful.com/le3mxztn6yoo/5y1uKSOAaAyYWSSgWoOOKU/9c9031b0e71b491165d0bdc5aad9c2a8/Screen_Shot_2017-11-10_at_11.11.18_AM.png" class="flex center"/>

 In the live pipeline model, clients listen for events on a specific "topic".
 Event producers can push events onto a topic by publishing them to Live Pipeline.
-Then the event is delviered to all clients subscribed to the event's topic.
+Then the event is delivered to all clients subscribed to the event's topic.

 To deliver GraphQL subscription payloads, a unique Live Pipeline topic is used per GraphQL subscription.
 Combining a bunch of data about the subscription creates a unique topic, and the client is informed of the topic so they can subscribe to it using Live Pipeline.